DataDog/documentation/content/en/monitors/types/process.md

 - Ensure that enough instances of a non-containerized long-lived process are running.
 - Flag when a specific process is running.

-Note that only long lived processes are picked up by the Agent.
+**Note**: Only long lived processes are picked up by the Agent.
 This means that monitors on processes that live for less than 20 seconds may be flaky.

 ## Monitor creation